 (1) whether the defendant has an improper motive such as delaying trial;

-(2) whether the defendant’s chosen counsel available to take and try the case;
+(2) whether the defendant’s chosen counsel was available to take and try the case;

 (3) whether granting a continuance impacts the court’s docket;